jetbundle/jetbundle.github.io/_diffequations/transformation_guidline.md

 3. Replace `\left|` and `\right|` with `\mid` (even for absolute values)
 4. Verify no numbered steps in examples (remove "1.", "2.", etc.)
 5. Check all math renders correctly
+6. The only Latex envirometns that are allowed to be used are $...$ and $$...$$ ....
+You need to ensure that you are cosntantly chekcing to maek sure that there are no formatting errors, and that all LaTeX is corrected formatted.
+Correct all mistakes that might be in the files.

 **Output:** Properly formatted mathematical expressions